Dining at Tony’s Chowder House Cedar Key, Florida

-Tony’s Restaurant in Cedar Key is located at 597 2nd street at the corner of SR 24 and 2nd street in the historic downtown district.
+Tony’s Chowder House in Cedar Key is located at 597 2nd street at the corner of SR 24 and 2nd street in the historic downtown district.
 Tony’s is in the ground floor of the old Hale building- circa 1880 right across the street from the Historical Museum.

 Tony’s was named after the owners brother who’s nickname is Tony.